-the notion of 'defective and dangerous products'.31 These include products whose properties do not comply with Ukrainian regulatory requirements and normative documents regarding the respective types of products, and products that do not comply with the mandatory requirements in terms of their safety for human life and health, property, and the environment.
+These include products whose properties do not comply with Ukrainian regulatory requirements and normative documents regarding the respective types of products, and products that do not comply with the mandatory requirements in terms of their safety for human life and health, property, and the environment.

-Defective and dangerous products include products which, with the of aim of being sold to consumers, were willfully put by the manufacturer into the form of a specific type of product and/or endowed with some properties of such types of product, but which cannot be identified as the products they imitate.
+Defective and dangerous products include products which, with the aim of being sold to consumers, were willfully put by the manufacturer into the form of a specific type of product and/or endowed with some properties of such types of product, but which cannot be identified as the products they imitate.

 Defective products include those whose labeling does not comply with statutory requirements as to the language and/or contents and completeness of the information that must be provided to consumers; products whose shelf life has expired; and products manufactured and sold without the respective documents certifying their quality and safety, as established by law.
-In addition, the Law on Safety and Quality of Food Products32 defines some notions of inconsumable food products.
+In addition, the Law on Main Principles and Requirements to the Safety and Quality of Food Products34 defines the notions of inconsumable and dangerous food products.